uncreativeCultist/TackleModManager/README.md

 Depending on your setup, you might have to manually select your game directory.

+You may also need to install the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.403-windows-x64-installer) (dw, I'm working on implementing this directly into Tackle!)

 ## How do I make my mod compatable with Tackle?
 In order for your mod to be compatible with Tackle, it just has to follow a simple format!
 Your mod layout should be as follows:
 ```